What is Biweekly pay?

 Difference between biweekly and semi-monthly pay

-The difference between a semi-monthly and a biweekly payroll is that the former is paid 24 times a year, while the latter is paid 26 times a year.
+As we have learnt in the start, what is biweekly pay?
+Let's have a look at the difference between a semi-monthly and a biweekly payroll.
+The difference between biweekly and semi-monthly pay is that the former is paid 24 times a year, while the latter is paid 26 times a year.
 A semi-monthly payroll is paid twice a month, on the 15th and last days of the month, in most cases.
 If one of these pay dates comes on a weekend, the payroll is distributed on the Friday before.
 Every other week, on a Friday, a biweekly payroll is paid.